songlarknet/lark/doc/talks/synchron2022.md

 ### Pen-and-paper proof
 How about we try to prove the property in `main` on paper.
 In our proof, we're going to assume that the `input_vaild` subnode's contract has been proven separately.
-So let's start by unfolding the contract and substituting the arguments into it:
+Let's start by unfolding the contract and substituting the arguments into it:

 ```
 assume